DMFTwDFT-project/DMFTwDFT/README.md

 Wannier90 as a community code: new features and applications, G. Pizzi et al., J. Phys.
 Cond.
 Matt.
 32, 165902 (2020)

-Note: We suggest user to refer to this link https://dmftwdft-project.github.io/DMFTwDFT/installation.html for more details.
+Note: Users can download these external programs, as explained in the README file of each supported package folder (see folder DMFTwDFT-master/support-packages).
+For installation, we suggest users refer to this link: https://dmftwdft-project.github.io/DMFTwDFT/installation.html for more details.
+OR Users can run the python script "setup.py" which will automatically download and install the internal as well as external programs.

 Mailing list